semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ### Challenge

-For your first challenge, joint plot the birthrate and GDP using a kernel density estimates (kde) with a red color using a hexadecimal color code (do not confuse with the hex joint plot type ).
+For your first challenge, joint plot the birthrate and GDP using a kernel density estimates (kde) with a red colour using a hexadecimal colour code (do not confuse with the hex joint plot type ).
 Give a clear observation.

-Go ahead and try the challenge and after you have finished, come back to compare your solution with mine.
+Go ahead and try the challenge, and after you have finished, come back to compare your solution with mine.

 ### Challenge solution

 Alright, let's go through the solution which looks almost the same as the other plot.
-The only difference is how to set the color using a hex color code.
-You can generate a hex color code on this website [here](https://www.hexcolortool.com/).
+The only difference is how to set the colour using a hex colour code.
+You can generate a hex colour code on this website [here](https://www.hexcolortool.com/).

 ```python